Family and Medical Leave Sample Clauses

 Family and Medical Leave.
 The parties recognize the applicability of the federal Family and Medical Leave Act, and the Union recognizes the Company’s right to establish FMLA policies and rules which are consistent with that law and/or any applicable state law as well as any express provision of this Agreement.
 These benefits are described and administered in accordance with the Company Policy.

 Family and Medical Leave.
-1. Notwithstanding other provisions of this Agreement, the Board agrees to abide by the provisions and regulations of the Family and Medical Leave Act of 1993 and all amendments.
+1. Notwithstanding other provisions of this Agreement, the Board agrees to abide by the provisions of the Family and Medical Leave Act of 1993.
 The parties to this Agreement agree that all benefits guaranteed by the Act will be provided to employees covered by this Agreement.
 Any alleged violations of the Act may be processed as grievances using the procedure herein.
-Pursuit of such a grievance in no way prevents an employee from enforcing his/her rights under the Act as provided by law.
+Pursuit of such a grievance in no way prevents an employee from enforcing their rights under the Act as provided by law.

 Family and Medical Leave.
 Paragraph 1: The Board shall comply with the Family and Medical Leave Act of 1993 or as subsequently amended.